CUH Logo

 Avoid getting the dressing wet

 Ensure the dressing always remains clean and dry.
-The semi-transparent dressing will be changed at least once per week.
+The semi-transparent dressing will be changed at least once per week by your nursing team.
 It is water-resistant but not water-proof.
 Showering is fine, but ensure it is covered well with a water proof sleeve and not in the direct line of the spray.

 Never open the clamps or remove the end caps from the lumens